-- Qualify as a diverse supplier based on the Diverse Supplier definitions outlined below.
+- Qualify as a diverse supplier based on the Diverse Definitions

-*Please note: Diverse suppliers do not have to be certified by a third-party certifying organization; suppliers may self-certify their diverse status when completing the Supplier Profile Questionnaire.
+Note: Diverse suppliers do not have to be certified by a third-party certifying organization; suppliers may self-certify their diverse status when completing the application.

 - Qualified as a Service-Disabled Veteran-Owned Small Business Concern as defined in 13 C.F.R. §§ 125.8-125.13; or

 - More than 50 percent of the ownership or control of which is held by one or more persons with a disability; and

 - More than 50 percent of the net profit or loss of which accrues to one or more persons with a disability.

 - Disability has the meaning defined in 29 C.F.R. § 1630.2(g), § 1630.3 and Appendix to Part 1630 - Interpretive Guidance on Title I of the Americans with Disabilities Act.